heroiclabs/nakama-cpp/README.md

 ## Tick

-Allow the client to execute your callbacks in your thread.
-To do this you must call `tick` method periodically (recommended every 50ms) in your thread.
+The `tick` method pumps requests queue and executes callbacks in your thread.
+You must call it periodically (recommended every 50ms) in your thread.

 ```cpp
 client->tick();